Dem Mob

 Dem Mob, stylised as DEM MOB, is an Aboriginal hip hop group from the APY lands in northern South Australia, the first to rap in the Pitjantjatjara language.
+The band has performed widely in Australia as well as overseas, won several awards at the South Australian Music Awards (2023 and 2025), and also work as music educators in the APY lands.
+In 2026 they will be involved in teaching a newly-developed SACE Certificate II music course at the new Fregon Anangu School at Kaltjiti.

 Background

-Starting out as a musical trio comprising Jontae Lawrie and Elisha Umuhuri and their teacher Matt Gully the young rappers, were partially inspired by Baker Boy, with their collaboration was instigated as part of a school project at Ernabella Anangu school.
+Starting out as a musical trio comprising Jontae Lawrie and Elisha Umuhuri and their teacher Matt Gully, the young rappers were partially inspired by Baker Boy, with their collaboration was instigated as part of a school project at Ernabella Anangu school.
 It came about partly to keep Lawrie (the younger of the duo) in school, and provide support for him following a tragic death in the family.
 In a region dominated by reggae music, they wanted to inspire the local youth with something different.
 The pair was brought by Northern Sound System to WOMADelaide in March 2020 to be recorded while performing live in front of an audience for the first time.
-Later that year they were joined by Basso Edward’s.
+Later that year they were joined by Basso Edwards.
 All three are from Pukatja (although Jontae lived in Ceduna as a young child) and have since released several music videos and performed live at festivals in Adelaide and Alice Springs.
 They rap in English and Pitjantjatjara languages, the first to do so in this Aboriginal Australian language, and have family ties to members of No Fixed Address, Yothu Yindi and Coloured Stone.